radiolondra/ServiceWorker-Highlander-DNA/README.md

 There are no content scripts that activate this service worker.
 It will do everything by itself.

-The "magic" happens thanks to the usage of some listeners.

 When the browser is opened, even after a restart of the PC, the service worker, and all the running activities, will start/continue running and will remain in that state forever, thanks to the usual **Highlander** function.